Wilford Brimley Dead, Beloved Actor & Face Of Quaker Oats, Dies At 85

 He is survived by his wife Beverly Berry, who he married in 2007, and his three sons John, Jim, and Bill.

-A spokesperson for the late actor told TMZ that one of his favorite quotes came from a sign he once saw at a blacksmith’s shop and it read, “There is nothing made, sold, or done that can’t be made, sold, or done cheaper.
+A spokesperson for the late star told TMZ that one of his favorite quotes came from a sign he once saw at a blacksmith’s shop, it read, “There is nothing made, sold, or done that can’t be made, sold, or done cheaper.
 If price is your only concern, please do business with my competitor.”

-NBC News reported that Brimley passed in St. George Utah.
+NBC News reported that Brimley passed in St. George, Utah.
 His manager Lynn Bensky had some kind words to say about her client upon his death.

 “Wilford Brimley was a man you could trust.
 He said what he meant and he meant what he said.
 He had a tough exterior and a tender heart.
 I’m sad that I will no longer get to hear my friend’s wonderful stories.
 He was one of a kind,” she said.